 One of the beautiful things about these keto pop tarts is that very little sweetener is needed (if at all!).
 If you’re using fresh summer strawberries and been on the keto diet long, you might be pleasantly surprised that no extra sweetener is needed.

 But if your berries are a little tart, you’ve got options here.
-You can use erythritol (Lakanto or Swerve), xylitol and Pyure (at half the amount).
+You can use erythritol (you guys know Lakanto is my fav!), allulose and xylitol.
 If just grain free, coconut sugar is your best bet here.
 And of course, raw sugar works great too.

-If you’re opting for the cream cheese glaze, which comes highly recommended, your best option for no aftertaste is xylitol.
-But it must be powdered.
+If you’re opting for the cream cheese glaze, which comes highly recommended, just be sure your sweetener is powdered (allulose and xylitol arguably give less aftertaste).

 So get your blender out, make sure it’s completely dry, and process your sweetener of choice until powdered.
 Just make sure you wait a few moments for the dust to settle before opening the blender or food processor.